Scaling real-time calling from zero to 750M daily users in 6 months

 Organizational:

-- Team of 60+ engineers across 4 time zones
+Team of 60+ engineers across 4 time zones (Menlo Park, New York, London, Tel Aviv) with no single owner

 User:

-- Calling could feel intrusive or "too personal"
+Calling could feel intrusive or "too personal" for a platform built around curated, public content

 Key Decisions